Topics Map > Computing Services > Endpoint Management > Intune

 Device Management: Integration with Microsoft Intune provides a single administrative console for managing policies and comprehensive asset and compliance reporting across PCs as well as mobile devices, including Windows, iOS, and Android.
 With new on-premises mobile device management (MDM) capabilities, Windows 10 devices can now be also managed via MDM.

-Virtual Desktop Management: Configuration Manager and Jamf reduces the complexity and cost of implementing virtual environments by providing a single, unified tool to manage all your client desktops, thin clients, mobile devices, and virtual desktops.
+Virtual Desktop Management: Configuration Manager, Intune, and Jamf reduce the complexity and cost of implementing virtual environments by providing a single, unified tool to manage all your client desktops, thin clients, mobile devices, and virtual desktops.

-Endpoint Protection: Configuration Manager serves as the infrastructure for System Center Endpoint Protection.
+Endpoint Protection: Configuration Manager and Intune serve as the infrastructure for System Center Endpoint Protection and can help ease your deployment and configuration of Microsoft Defender for Endpoint.
 It delivers a single solution for malware protection, identification, and remediation of vulnerabilities, while giving visibility into non-compliant systems.
 Jamf offers similar abilities.

-Compliance and Settings Management: With SCCM and Jamf, you can create a baseline for “desired configuration state” and ensure that all devices comply through auto remediation or alerts.
+Compliance and Settings Management: With Configuration Manager, Intune, and Jamf, you can create a baseline for “desired configuration state” and ensure that all devices comply through auto remediation or alerts.
 Configuration Manager also integrates with System Center Service Manager to automatically create incidents on baseline drift.

 Software Update Management: Endpoint Management simplifies the complex task of delivering and managing updates to IT systems across the enterprise.
 IT administrators can deliver updates of Microsoft products, third-party applications, hardware drivers, and system BIOS to a variety of devices, including desktops, laptops, servers, and mobile devices.

 Power Management: Get more out of your energy-saving hardware with a comprehensive set of centralized client power management tools.
-Configuration Manager works with the capabilities built into your Windows operating system to help you optimize power settings at a granular level.
+Configuration Manager and Intune work with the capabilities built into your Windows operating system to help you optimize power settings at a granular level.

-Operating System Deployment: Jamf and Configuration Manager distributes operating systems to physical desktops, servers, laptops, and mobile devices across enterprise networks and eliminates the inefficiencies and errors associated with manually installing applications.
-With Windows 10, Configuration Manager can also manage in-place upgrades which significantly reduce the time and complexity of deploying Windows.
+Operating System Deployment: Configuration Manager distributes operating systems to physical desktops, servers, laptops, and mobile devices across enterprise networks and eliminates the inefficiencies and errors associated with manually installing applications.
+With Windows 10, Configuration Manager and Intune can also manage in-place upgrades which significantly reduce the time and complexity of deploying Windows.

 Client and Health Monitoring: Our endpoint management solutions display client health evaluation results and client activities directly in the console, providing alerting and remediation capabilities if health statistics fall below established thresholds.